 Mount Triglav from Krma Valley

 Let’s be honest, sometimes we just want it fast and right away.
 From picturesque Krma valley, you will get it for sure.
 This is the shortest and fastest way to Climbing Triglav Mountain.
-A starting point is at the end of the valley and the route goes through the forest for some time and then it opens and you can catch some awe-inspiring views over peaks above you and valley beneath you.
-It is steeper than the previous one, but you don’t need to use your both hands to make a progress, unless on the last, via ferrata part, but that is the same for all routes.
+A starting point is at the end of the valley and the route goes through the forest for some time, then it opens and you can catch some awe-inspiring views over peaks above you and the valley beneath you.
+It is steeper than the previous one, but you don’t need to use both hands to make a progress, unless on the last, via ferrata part, but that is the same for all routes.

-Mount Trigav Via Ferrata from Vrata Valley
+Mount Triglav Via Ferrata from Vrata Valley

-And the cherry on the top of the cake?
+And the cherry on top of the cake?
 It goes to the Bamberger route via Plemenice.
 Attention, even if you like sweets, but you are not an experienced mountaineer, this isn’t the right one for you.
-A beautiful route which starts in Vrata valley in front of majestic Triglav North face it goes first to Luknja pass and then the hardest part begins.
+A beautiful route that starts in Vrata Valley in front of majestic Triglav North face it goes first to Luknja pass and then the hardest part begins.
 It is a via ferrata route, but in some places, your hands and legs will be a much better help than the self-belaying system.
 Strongly recommended climbing this one with a guide, who will put you on the rope and make sure that you are safe.